Romanian frigate Mărășești: Construction and career

-Work on the construction of the ship began 1 on March 1978.
+Work on the construction of the ship began on 1 March 1978.
 The keel was laid down on 7 August 1979, although the dates of construction differ amongst the sources.
 The ship was launched on 4 June 1981.
 After a long period of fitting out, the ship began sea trials in 1985, and the ship was commissioned on 3 June 1985.
 On 2 August 1986, she was officially commissioned by Nicolae Ceaușescu himself, and was given the name Muntenia, after a historical region in Romania.
 The ship was initially classified as "light helicopter cruiser" (crucișător usor port-elicopter).

 After the ship entered service, its design flaws were revealed.
 The ship had high superstructures and masts with massive built-in bases, which together with the heavy rocket launchers placed on the first floor of the superstructures, negatively affected the stability of the ship.
 Even at low sea states, there were large tilts limiting the effectiveness of the use of armament.
 Though classified as a helicopter cruiser and able to carry an IAR 330L helicopter, the operability was never achieved.
 The insufficient necessary equipment, such as the lack of roll stabilizers, made it impossible to safely operate helicopters.
 As a consequence, she returned to the shipyard in June 1988 for reconstruction aimed at improving the stability characteristics.

 The ship reconstruction was completed on 15 August 1992.
 The modification that were done are both masts were shortened and their massive bases were lowered, the funnel was slightly lowered and its shape was changed, and the heavy rocket launchers were moved one level lower to the upper deck.
 At the same time, the bow superstructure were adapted to the new depth charge rocket launchers and the location of the radars was changed.
 In the 1990s, some of the armament and electronic systems were also modernized, of which were delivered from the Soviet Union until 1998.